What to Expect when a Sample Arrives at the Laboratory “Too Warm”

 FT4das part of a larger panelas a stand-alone test or for OFA certification with previous evidence of T4 antibodies

 Observed Changes in Hormone Measurements at Different Shipping Temperatures

 Knowing that the result you would have obtained under ideal circumstances would have been higher than the result in your “too warm” sample can be useful to you.
-If you get an ACTH result greater than ~5 pmol/L, you will still be able to determine that there is pituitary-dependent disease when you are trying to differentiate the source of hyperadrenocorticism.
+If you get an ACTH result that is mid-normal or higher, you will still be able to determine that there is pituitary-dependent disease when you are trying to differentiate the source of hyperadrenocorticism.
 Similarly, high ACTH results from “too-warm” samples could still support primary hypoadrenocorticism or equine pituitary pars intermedia dysfunction.